Black carbon

+Black carbon (BC) is the light-absorbing refractory form of elemental carbon remaining after pyrolysis (e.g., charcoal) or produced by incomplete combustion (e.g., soot).

-Chemically, black carbon (BC) is a component of fine particulate matter (PM ≤ 2.5 µm in aerodynamic diameter).
-Black carbon consists of pure carbon in several linked forms.
-It is formed through the incomplete combustion of fossil fuels, biofuel, and biomass, and is one of the main types of particle in both anthropogenic and naturally occurring soot.
-Black carbon causes human morbidity and premature mortality.
-Because of these human health impacts, many countries have worked to reduce their emissions, making it an easy pollutant to abate in anthropogenic sources.
+Tihomir Novakov originated the term black carbon in the 1970s, after identifying black carbon as fine particulate matter (PM ≤ 2.5 μm aerodynamic diameter) in aerosols.
+Aerosol black carbon occurs in several linked forms.
+Formed through the incomplete combustion of fossil fuels, biofuel, and biomass, black carbon is one of the main types of soot particle in both anthropogenic and naturally occurring soot.
+As soot, black carbon causes disease and premature death.
+Because of these human health impacts, many countries have worked to reduce their emissions.

-In climatology, black carbon is a climate forcing agent contributing to global warming.
+In climatology, aerosol black carbon is a climate forcing agent contributing to global warming.
 Black carbon warms the Earth by absorbing sunlight and heating the atmosphere and by reducing albedo when deposited on snow and ice (direct effects) and indirectly by interaction with clouds, with the total forcing of 1.1 W/m2.
-Black carbon stays in the atmosphere for only several days to weeks, whereas potent greenhouse gases have longer lifecycles, for example, carbon dioxide (CO_{2}) has an atmospheric lifetime of more than 100 years.
+Black carbon stays in the atmosphere for only several days to weeks.
+In contrast, potent greenhouse gases have longer lifecycles.
+For example, carbon dioxide (CO_{2}) has an atmospheric lifetime of more than 100 years.
 The IPCC and other climate researchers have posited that reducing black carbon is one of the easiest ways to slow down short term global warming.

-The term black carbon is also used in soil sciences and geology, referring either to deposited atmospheric black carbon or to directly incorporated black carbon from vegetation fires.
-Especially in the tropics, black carbon in soils significantly contributes to fertility as it is able to absorb important plant nutrients.
+The term black carbon is also used in soil science and geology, referring to deposited atmospheric black carbon or directly incorporated black carbon from vegetation fires.
+Especially in the tropics, black carbon in soils significantly contributes to fertility as it can absorb important plant nutrients.

+In climatology, biochar carbon removal sequesters atmospheric carbon as black carbon to slow global warming.

 Overview

 Michael Faraday recognized that soot was composed of carbon and that it was produced by the incomplete combustion of carbon-containing fuels.
-The term black carbon was coined by Tihomir Novakov, referred to as "the godfather of black carbon studies" by James Hansen, in the 1970s.
+The term black carbon was coined by Serbian physicist Tihomir Novakov, referred to as "the godfather of black carbon studies" by James Hansen, in the 1970s.
 Smoke or soot was the first pollutant to be recognized as having significant environmental impact yet one of the last to be studied by the contemporary atmospheric research community.

 Soot is composed of a complex mixture of organic compounds which are weakly absorbing in the visible spectral region and a highly absorbing black component which is variously called "elemental", "graphitic" or "black carbon".
 The term elemental carbon has been used in conjunction with thermal and wet chemical determinations and the term graphitic carbon suggests the presence of graphite-like micro-crystalline structures in soot as evidenced by Raman spectroscopy.
 The term black carbon is used to imply that this soot component is primarily responsible for the absorption of visible light.
 The term black carbon is sometimes used as a synonym for both the elemental and graphitic component of soot.
 It can be measured using different types of devices based on absorption or dispersion of a light beam or derived from noise measurements.